fithisux/spock_corners/src/test/groovy/pizza/loverz/example5/example5.md

     Thou shalt not forgot to use the refactored method!

 It happens to everyone, it is very common.
 Unfortunately it is also very common to not test properly.
-Scenarios 2,3,4 pass because it is the same test that tests partially the old, the intended and the unintended consequences of the transformation.
+Scenarios 2,3,4 pass because it is the same test that tests partially

+1. the old behavior
+2. the intended behavior
+3. and guess what ... the unintended behavior

-However, by doing the refactor against the scenario 1 that tests fully can catch easily the problem.
+The unintended behavior is a consequence of the transformation.
+However, by doing the refactor against the scenario 1 that tests fully, we can catch easily the problem.
 As a matter of fact the morale is

-    Thou shalt refactor against full tests and (normally) be invariant agains them!
+    Thou shalt refactor against full tests and (normally) be invariant against them!

 Full testing saved the day again!